lukashornych/evitalab/README.md

 yarn dev
 ```

-You can find more indepth info about internal structure of evitaLab in [developer documentation](/documentation/developer/index.md).
+You can find more indepth info about internal structure and guidelines of evitaLab in [developer documentation](/documentation/developer/index.md).

 ## Licence